 4. Dear Inventory (now Cin7 Core): Best for growing SMEs

 Previously known as Dear Systems, this inventory management software Australia was acquired by Cin7 and rebranded as Cin7 Core.
-It remains a top choice for SMEs that need more than Xero but aren’t ready for a full ERP.
+It supports integrations with platforms like Shopify and Amazon, making it suitable for growing multichannel businesses.

 Key Features: